Coronavirus - All the information Boston needs

 Get a a symptom-free coronavirus test pack delivered to your door.

-This test will help identify those who unknowingly have the virus.
-The Rapid tests will help provide a more accurate picture of cases in Boston and will help prevent people from spreading it to their loved ones and people they work with.
+Lateral Flow Tests help identify those who unknowingly have the virus.
+These rapid tests will help provide a more accurate picture of cases in Boston and will help prevent people from spreading it to their loved ones and people they work with.

 Order the test packs online by clicking here.

 Visit the following websites for the latest local information and support:

 Go to https://www.mybostonuk.com/coronavirus where you can apply for grants and see Borough Service disruptions, and further information about Council services.

 Lincolnshire County Council